DermRewards

 Physiological Effects

-• Aging Skin: Mandelic acid is used in anti-aging skin care products to improve skin texture and diminish signs of aging.
+• Aging Skin: Its primary use is in anti-aging skincare products to combat wrinkles, fine lines, and other signs of aging.

 References